 If you ask Jim Leyland about the greatest hitters he ever managed, he'll pick one for each side of the plate: Barry Bonds and Miguel Cabrera.
 Cabrera will breeze through the doors of the Hall of Fame.
-Bonds is locked out.
+Bonds is officially locked out.

 Baseball's home run king was forever dumped from the Hall of Fame ballot Tuesday night after failing to gain sufficient votes from the Baseball Writers Association of America for the 10th year in a row.